-Boondocking — often called wild camping — is considered by many to be the “purest” form of camping or motorhome living.
+Boondocking is considered by many to be the “purest” form of camping or RV living.
 Without access to running water, restrooms, and shore power, it really is just you and the great outdoors.

-If you’re a seasoned boondocking motorhome fulltimer, you may be used to subsisting off sourcing or storing drinking water and burying your waste off-site.
+If you’re a seasoned boondocking RVer, you may be able to subsist off sourcing or storing drinking water and burying your waste off-site.
 But at some point, you have to park at a campground to access shore power.

 Solar panels let you camp off the grid without relying on campgrounds for electricity supply.
 It frees you from reliance on the grid and offers a cost-effective, renewable energy source.

-Find out how many solar panels you’ll need to keep your motorhome charged off-grid, depending on your energy consumption, vehicle design, and more.
+Find out how many solar panels you’ll need to keep your RV charged off-grid, depending on your energy consumption, vehicle design, and more.

 How Many Solar Panels Are Required for Boondocking?

-There are many opportunities for wild camping in the UK.
-Wild camping or boondocking is when you camp in nature without water and electrical hookups.
+Parks Canada lists many opportunities for “dispersed camping,” where you camp in nature without water and electrical hookups.
 It helps preserve the natural landscape and puts less strain on the land.

 With solar power, you can be a true boondocker while still being able to run all your essential electrical appliances and devices.
 First, you’ll need to determine the suitable number of solar panels for your rig.